ericasaywhat/SmoothCriminals/reports/final_report.md

 ### B. Results of our initial model

-After running simulations using our model, we generate the following figures.
+After running simulations using our model, we generate the following figures to show the spatial distribution of crimes committed.
 For reference, the figures Groff generates in her own experiment are also shown.

 ![groff's results - distribution](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/groff_area_distribution.png)